Welcome to Dr Arno

 Children under the care of Child Safety Queensland or other Government agency should be seen through the Public health system.
 Dr Arno can see patients requiring paediatric care but requires approval from the agency prior to the appointment being made.

-The GP referral is valid for one year after the first appointment with me.
-You need to obtain a new referral after the year as otherwise Medicare will not rebate you.
+A regular GP referral is valid for one year after the first appointment with me.
+You need to obtain a new referral after the year as otherwise Medicare will not rebate you for your appointment.
+If you are unsure when your referral is due to expire, please contact the referring GP to clarify.

 Once your referral is received our friendly receptionist will call you within two working days to arrange an appointment.
 Please make sure that we have your correct contact phone number and that you are available or that we have the option to leave a voice message.
 After the appointment is booked, we will send you a letter with the appointment confirmation, general information about your visit and the ‘Registration Form Paediatrician’.
 Please take your time to complete the registration form as detailed as possible and bring it to the appointment.
 A text reminder 48 hrs before the appointment will automatically be send to your mobile.